 On the other hand, universities such as Chicago are not penalized because they lack programs in engineering or education.

-Twelve of the 53 schools on the list below have no academic department ranked lower than 30th in the nation.
-The private elites in this group are Stanford, MIT, Princeton, Harvard, Columbia, Cornell, and Johns Hopkins; the public universities in the group are UC Berkeley, Michigan, Wisconsin, UCLA, and UT Austin.
+Eleven of the 67 schools on the list below have all academic departments ranked 30th or better in the nation.
+The private elites in this group are Stanford, MIT, Princeton, Harvard, Columbia, and Cornell; the public universities in the group are UC Berkeley, Michigan, Wisconsin, UCLA, and UT Austin.

-Below is a list of 53 national universities that have an average departmental ranking of 52 or better.
-Universities are listed in rank order according to their average departmental ranking, followed by the academic reputation ranking, and then followed by the U.S. News overall ranking.
+Universities are listed according to their average departmental ranking, followed by the reputation ranking, and then the U.S. News overall ranking.

 |University||Dep Rank||Rep Rank||USN Rank|